aislandmin/Generate_Random_Password/README.md

 ## Password Generation
-o Based on user input, randomly generate a password of the specified length and the character type. o Ensure that the program is not biased in choosing a certain character or number.
-• After the password has been generated, ask the user if he wants to generate more password of the same type or not.
+o Based on user input, randomly generate a password of the specified length and the character type. o Ensure that the program is not biased in choosing a certain character or number. o After the password has been generated, ask the user if he wants to generate more password of the same type or not.
 If he types Y then generate a new password of the same type.
 End the program, only when the user type in exit, either upper case or lower case.

 ## Output
 o Display the generated password to the user on the console